We are Victoria’s largest greenhouse alliance representing a partnership of 13 local governments working together to address climate change.

 Our ‘telegraph’ and in-person role has repeatedly proved its worth in a range of scenarios and project decision points.

 Working with other alliances

-We often work in tandem with the nine other Greenhouse alliances spread across Victoria.
+We often work with the nine other Greenhouse Alliances across Victoria.

-Together, we cover most of the State and working closely together, we ensure that the 75 councils we collectively represent are strategically positioned to make the most of change.
+Together, we cover most of the State and working closely together, we ensure that the 75 councils who belong to Greenhouse Alliances are strategically positioned to make the most of change.

 In 2006, the Greenhouse Alliance model was analysed by the CSIRO as part of the Victorian State Government’s review of the Regional Partnerships Program.
 The findings were clear:

 “… the Alliances [have] provided a very cost-effective vehicle for encouraging coordinated action at the regional level and contributed significantly to raised awareness, improved knowledge and coordinated action.”

 Victorian Renewable Energy Roadmap – in partnership with the Goulburn Broken Greenhouse Alliance